GSA-TTS/FAC-transition-site/src/_collections/_update_template.md

     a.
 Remember, the title, short description, and date will already be included.
 No need to add another title.
     b.
 Follow a markdown guide like [this one](https://www.markdownguide.org/basic-syntax/) to get the basics down.
     c.
 You can add HTML directly to markdown, but be careful with spacing when doing so.

+Image specifications:

+Images have enforced sizes.
+If they are too far off the enforced sizes, they will stretch/shrink to fit.

+The thumbnail displayed in the main collection has an enforced size of 80px by 60px.
+So a width-height ratio of 4:3 is recommended.

+The image in the individual update page has a width of 320px. _The height is not enforced._

+With these constraints in mind, the best image size is 320px by 240px.
+It is fine if the image is larger.
+It will likely shrink just fine on the main updates page, but be sure to check over the thumbnail on the collections page.